Notre Dame Cathedral – A masterpiece of Gothic architecture

 Portal of Saint Etienne in Notre Dame Cathedral

-Jean de Chelles added a gabled portal to the north transept in the 1240s to enhance the spectacular rose window.
+Jean de Chelles added a gabled portal to the north transept in the 1240s in order to enhance the spectacular rose window.

-The north portal featured the infancy of Christ and the story of Theophilus in the tympanum, with a highly influential statue of the Virgin and Child in the trumeau.
+The north portal featured the infancy of Christ and the story of Theophilus.

 Bells of Notre Dame Cathedral

-Notre Dame Cathedral had 20 bells before the French Revolution (1789):
+Notre Dame Cathedral had 20 bells before the French Revolution:

-8 bells in the North Tower, 2 bourdon bells (Marie and Emmanuel) in the South Tower, 7 bells in the spire, and 3 bells in the north transept.
+2 bourdon bells (Marie and Emmanuel) in the South Tower, 8 bells in the North Tower, 7 bells in the spire, and 3 bells in the north transept.

-Only Emmanuel, the 13-ton bourdon bell and centre piece cast in 1686 was spared and replaced in the South Tower in 1802 on the orders of Emperor Napoleon I.
+Only Emmanuel, the 13-ton bourdon bell and centre piece cast in 1686 was spared from destruction!

-It is said that its unique sound comes from the gold and silver jewellery donated by wealthy parishioners of the time and added to the molten metal.
+It is said that its unique sound comes from the gold and silver jewellery donated by wealthy parishioners who funded to its cast!

-The smaller bourdon bell is named Marie, in honor of course the Virgin Mary, but also in remembrance of the first bell of Notre Dame Cathedral cast in 1378.
+The small bourdon was named Marie, in honor of course the Virgin Mary, but also in remembrance of the initial that was cast in 1378.

-The four bells installed in the North Tower in 1856 (and considered of poor quality) were replaced for the celebrations of the Chemin du Jubilé celebrations.
+The four bells installed in the North Tower in 1856 were considered of poor quality.

 Anne-Geneviève honors Sainte Anne, Mary’s mother, and Sainte-Geneviève the patron saint of Paris.